 We would like to thank all the participants of this study for taking part.
-Furthermore, we would like to extend our gratitude to the Institute of Medical Ethicsfor helping sponsor the travel that made this research possible.
+We would also like to extend our gratitude to the Institute of Medical Ethics (23) for helping sponsor the travel that made this research possible.
+Finally, we would like to thank our anonymous reviewers for their helpful feedback and advice on improving this paper.